techtanzeel/collado-io/src/markdown/blog/idle-time/index.md

 My answer to this question has its raison d'être, since most of my waking hours go by in front of a computer.
 Not just at work, but even during leisure time.
 The computer is the tool I use to funnel my creativity: from writing, [coding](/blog/2016/ironhack-experience), [designing](/blog/2016/designer), [reading](/tags/books), communicating… but also my go to device for absolutely everything.

 I do not dislike smartphones, I understand you can get plenty of stuff done with them, but for me they never "clicked" as creation tools.
-My iPhone home screen is almost "[factory settings](/blog/2016/hacks)" and the main uses it gets are limited to podcasts, audiobooks, music, messaging and hailing a cab from time to time.
+My iPhone home screen is almost [factory settings](/blog/2016/little-hacks) and the main uses it gets are limited to podcasts, audiobooks, music, messaging and hailing a cab from time to time.

 The computer is the machine I grew up with, the one I discovered a whole new world throughout: from DOS to the dawn of the Internet, I learned to love its design, appreciate its craft, but ultimately, I became fascinated by how it worked.